 A Few Years Later

-E-Z Design Co. provides planting designs and consultations.
+An E-Z Design Co.
+Landscape Services provides planting designs and consultations.
 Your landscape design will be customized to meet your specific needs and budget.
 We believe that to have a successfully landscaped garden, it must be unique to its environment and to your needs and budget.
 Our plant knowledge allows us to accommodate you and your landscape.

 Landscape Designs Include:

 - Pictorial Image (if applicable)